The 2022 programs are full.

 Can I change my mind about what I will play?

-If you wish to drop a movement, add a movement or change your concerto you must inform us before January 31, 2018.
-Later changes may or may not be accepted, depending on where the orchestra is in its rehearsal schedule.
-We cannot guarantee to make changes.
+If you wish to drop a movement, add a movement or change your concerto you must inform us at least three months before the beginning of the program.
+We will accommodate you if we can, but we cannot guarantee to make changes.
 Once you are accepted we have a lot of preparation to do before rehearsals begin, and we make financial commitments based on your chosen repertoire.
-We will accommodate you only if we can.

 Do I have to perform?